bpandola/advent-of-code/2020/README.md

 under 10 minutes for Part 1 and exactly 15 minutes total for both parts, which left me ranked >2000th place.
 Man these coders are fast!

+## Day 4: Passport Processing

+This was fun, but a little grindy translating all the constraints for the passport data fields into code.
+I got a respectable sub-1000 rank for Part 1, but a bunch of people caught up to and passed me while I slowly typed out Part 2.
+I cleaned things up a bit, as there is some speculation on the boards that a future problem may call back to this one.